 “Pakistan will always act in its own interests before it acts in the interests of anyone else,” says Aziz Rafiee, an Afghan activist and executive director of the Afghan Civil Society Forum.

 But Pakistan today is far more dependent economically on China than it ever was on America.
 Beijing has in recent months shown that it does wield some influence over Islamabad on its approach with extremists.
-In May, China joined the rest of the U.N.
+Last May, China joined the rest of the U.N.
 Security Council in sanctioning Masood Azhar, the Pakistan-based terrorist who brought Islamabad and New Delhi to the brink of war earlier this year following an attack in Kashmir.
 China had earlier blocked such efforts at proscribing Azhar.
 Since the U.N. action, Pakistan has arrested several other militants accused of terrorism by India and the U.S.

 Beijing is also making inroads with the Taliban to prevent an all-out war from spilling into Pakistan and Central Asia.
 Often, powers promise aid in exchange for a cessation of hostilities, but China has historically had a different approach, and that’s set to grow.
 “China prioritizes commercial investments and has never used aid as a carrot to dangle in front of parties to stop the violence,” says Raghav Sharma, director of Afghanistan studies at the Jindal School of International Affairs.
 China already has contracts to copper mines 25 miles from Kabul and oil in the north.